alban-read/Scheme-Windows-Workspace/App/docs/gui.md

 Arrow keys move in the pane.

-You clear a pane with <control><l> as you may expect.
+You clear a pane with **control-l** (L) as you may expect.

-In the example above if you <control><return> the whole pane will be evaluated.
+If you type **control-return** the whole pane will be evaluated.

-In the example above if you select just the fib execution; you can <shift><return>  to execute just that function.
+In the example above if you select just the fib execution; you can **shift-return** to execute just that function.

-The main thing I miss is in the editor is a code formatting function; so I plan to add that one day.

-This editor has the sort of retro commands you might expect from a 1990s windows application; rather than a 1970s vintage teletype.
+This editor has the sort of commands you might expect from a 1990s windows application.

+It does not have the sort of commands you may recall from a 1970s vintage teletype.

 Lets not judge one other.

 ##### Zoomable